-This is our first blog in Illustrator Tutorial Series, here I’ll be answering the basic question ‘What is Adobe Illustrator?’
+Welcome to our first lesson in Illustrator Tutorial Series, here I’ll be answering the basic questions like ‘What is Adobe Illustrator?’
+‘What is Vector Graphic and Raster Graphics?’ and ‘Differences between Raster and Vector Graphics’.

 What is Adobe Illustrator?